-Usually easy to remove and profitable to resell, doors are very common on the reuse market.
+Usually easy to dismantle and profitable to resell, doors are very common on the reclamation market.
 There is a wide variety of eras and different styles of doors, sold in numbers or by the item, sanded down or left untreated.

-solid or glazed
+- solid or glazed

-single or double doors
+- single or double doors

 Dealers in reclaimed doors also usually offer a wide range of hardware.